mcfarljm/dlchess/docs/index.md

-# dlchess
+# DLChess

-Welcome to the documentation for the dlchess (deep learning for chess) project.
+Welcome to the documentation for the DLChess (deep learning for chess) project.

-dlchess is a small, efficient implementation of the AlphaZero reinforcement learning method for chess, written from scratch in C++.
-The goals of the project are to explore and learn about the method, while seeking to produce an intermediate strength chess engine through training on modest consumer hardware in practical time-scales (days-weeks).
+DLChess is a UCI-compatible chess engine and reinforcement learning system.
+It implements an [AlphaZero](https://arxiv.org/abs/1712.01815)-style model that combines Monte Carlo Tree Search (MCTS) with a neural network for policy and value prediction.
+The primary goal of the project is to explore how strong the program could become using a relatively small neural network together with selfplay and training on modest hardware.

 Note that the AlphaZero method uses self-play and reinforcement learning to train a neural network, without any domain knowledge or hand-crafted evaluation functions (e.g.,